KeerthuElango/CRUD_Operations/README.md

 int id, String brand, String type, String name, int size, float price, int units

 **FUNCTIONS THAT CAN BE PERFORMED:**
-Add an entry to db,
+Add an entry to db: Enter new shoe data in the table

-View the entire table,
-View data filtered by brand,
+View the entire table: Data of the entire table is viewed View data filtered by brand: Data of the table is displayed
 View data filtered by name,
 View data filtered by type,
 View data filtered by size,